 (PHOENIX)– From windshield wipers to tail lights, certain car checks are critical as we enter the monsoon season.
-Your Neighborhood Auto Professionals (NARPRO) are available to demonstrate and discuss the most important steps drivers can take to protect their cars and stay safe during our wild weather season.
+Your Neighborhood Auto Professionals (NARPRO) are available to demonstrate and discuss the most important ways drivers can stay safe in any driving conditions.

 Pre- monsoon checks: